Hospitals (Parking Charges and Business Rates) Bill

 Abolition of Parking Charges

 The bill makes it the duty of the Secretary of State to ensure that NHS hospitals in England do not charge patients and visitors for car parking.
-Healthcare providers (including NHS Trusts and Foundation Trusts) must cease charging within three months of the bill becoming law, with exceptions for existing contracts.
-These contracts must be reviewed or ended to eliminate charges as soon as possible.
-Future charges are also prohibited.
+Existing charges must be abolished within three months of the bill becoming law, except where contractual obligations with third-party parking providers exist.
+In such cases, charges must cease upon contract conclusion or review, whichever is sooner.
+Future charges are also prohibited, with the same exception.

 Exemption from Business Rates

-The bill amends the Local Government Finance Act 1988 to exempt NHS hospitals in England from paying business rates.
-This exemption applies to the entire hospital building or any part used solely for hospital operations.
+The bill amends the Local Government Finance Act 1988 to exempt NHS hospitals from paying non-domestic rates (business rates).
+This exemption applies to buildings that are solely NHS hospitals or used solely in connection with their operation.

 Government Spending